 The punching bag, or heavy bag, is an essential piece of equipment for those training in boxing, MMA, martial arts, and any other combat sports.
 You can buy pre-filled punching bags, but here's a tip: buying an empty punching bag is oftentimes much cheaper than buying a pre-filled one.

-With the not-too-cheap shipping & freight costs in Australia, empty punching bags are often the preferred option.
-Filling the bag yourself can also give you better control on the bag's weight & density.
+Empty punching bags are often the preferred option with the not-too-cheap shipping costs in Australia.
+Filling the boxing bag yourself can also give you better control on the bag's weight & density.

-Purchase your bag from a sporting goods store.
+Purchase your empty boxing bag from a sporting goods store.
 It's important to get a bag made with materials that can withstand years of abuse, such as high-quality vinyl, canvas, or leather.

 Consider how dense and heavy you want your punching bag to be.
 Generally speaking, your bag should weigh 0.5 pounds / 0.23kg per 1 pound / 0.45kg you weigh.
 Adjust the weight depending on your skill level and strength.
 If you're a beginner, start with a lightweight bag; You can always adjust the weight & density later on as you get stronger.

-Prepare your materials.
+Prepare your punching bag filling.
 You will need scrap fabric, sand, reusable bags, duct tape, a long blunt material to pack the filling down (like a long PVC pipe).

 Your old clothes will do, but you will need plenty of it.
 Otherwise, scrap fabric can be sourced from Op Shops.